 Takegawara Onsen has stood for over a century and still remains one of Beppu’s most treasured hot springs.
 Its beautifully crafted building allows you to feel th…

 Kaimonji Onsen is a friendly hot spring located next to a small park.
-From Beppu station, the center of Japan’s famous Onsen (hot spring) city, it takes 5min on foot.
+From Beppu Station, the center of Japan’s famous onsen (hot spring) city, it takes 5 minutes on foot.
 Kaimonji Onsen is a local hot spring and it is the best place to start your hot spring experience.
 The Jizo (guardian god) called “Kaimonji Onsen Yukake Jizo” is standing at the entrance.
 He was made of stone (said to be Beppu Stone) which flew when a nearby mountain erupted long ago.
 To thank him, the guardian god, and wish for our health before entering a hot spring is a Japanese custom.

 Kaiomonji Onsen was refurbished in 2010.
 It is a local hot spring used by many people as a daily bath, but travelers are also welcome to enter.
 The fee is 100 yen per person.

-Some locals enter Onsen (hot spring) twice in the morning and the evening every day.
+Some locals enter twice, in the morning and the evening, every day.
 They often say that it will not feel like entering a hot spring if the hot spring temperature is not high enough.
-For Onsen beginners, is fun to try the high temperatures, but please do not force yourself.
-Also, if you are in Onsen (hot spring), why don’t you ask the locals “Aren’t you hot?
+For onsen beginners, it is fun to try the high temperatures, but please do not force yourself.
+Also, if you are in onsen, why don’t you ask the locals “Aren’t you hot?
 (Atsuku nai desu ka?)”?
 The conversation will naturally start.

 Recommended hot springs and other attractions can be found by clicking the buttons below, so please have a look!